Lucky Peterson

-Judge Kenneth Peterson (December 13, 1964 – May 17, 2020), known professionally as Lucky Peterson, was an American musician who played contemporary blues, fusing soul, R&B, gospel and rock and roll.
-He played guitar and keyboards.
+Judge Kenneth "Lucky" Peterson (December 13, 1964 – May 17, 2020) was an American musician who played contemporary blues, fusing soul, R&B, gospel and rock and roll.
+He was a vocalist, guitarist and keyboardist.
 Music journalist Tony Russell, in his book The Blues - From Robert Johnson to Robert Cray has said, "he may be the only blues musician to have had national television exposure in short pants."

 Biography

 Peterson's father, bluesman James Peterson, owned a nightclub in Buffalo called The Governor's Inn.
 The club was a regular stop for fellow bluesmen such as Willie Dixon.
 Dixon saw a five-year-old Lucky Peterson performing at the club and, in Peterson's words, "Took me under his wing."
+Dixon issued a single of Peterson's recording of "1-2-3-4" on Yambo Records in 1971.
 Months later, Peterson performed on The Tonight Show, The Ed Sullivan Show and What's My Line?.
+He also made a guest appearance on Sesame Street.
 Millions of people watched Peterson sing "1-2-3-4", a cover version of "Please, Please, Please" by James Brown.
 At the time, Peterson said "his father wrote it".
 Around this time he recorded his first album, Our Future: 5 Year Old Lucky Peterson, for Today/Perception Records and appeared on the public television show, Soul!.

 As a teen, Peterson studied at the Buffalo Academy for Visual and Performing Arts, where he played the French horn with the school symphony.
 Soon, he was playing backup guitar and keyboards for Etta James, Bobby "Blue" Bland, and Little Milton.

 The 1990s were a prolific period for Peterson.
 Two solo Bob Greenlee produced albums for the Chicago-based Alligator Records (1989's Lucky Strikes!, and the following year's Triple Play) remain his finest recorded offerings.
 He then released four more for the Verve record label, (I'm Ready, Beyond Cool, Lifetime, and Move).
 While with Verve, Peterson collaborated with Mavis Staples on a tribute to gospel singer Mahalia Jackson, called Spirituals & Gospel.
 Peterson played electronic organ behind Staples' singing.